mphirke/OECD-Happiness/README.md

-# OECD-Happiness
+# OECD-Better-Life
-What leads to happiness?
-Regression on OECD Happiness Dataset.
+What leads to life satisfaction?
+Regression on OECD-Better Life Index Dataset.

 Work in progress.
 Documentation under way.